 Portuguese version: O mundo oculto dos trabalhadores do saneamento - Comunicado de imprensa

 WaterAid, ILO, World Bank, WHO (2019).
-The hidden world of sanitation workers - Media briefing (English, French, Spanish, Portuguese).
+The hidden world of sanitation workers - Media briefing (in English, French, Portuguese and Spanish).
 WaterAid, London, UK

-Asia & Pacific English French Journalists Portuguese Spanish Sub-Saharan Africa
+East Asia & Pacific English French Import to Sanitation Workers Platform Journalists Portuguese Spanish Sub-Saharan Africa

 Share this page on